fclabs/aws-terraform-exercises/exam-tips/ec2/readme.md

 * **Snapshots are stored in S3**, and they are incremental.
 Only the deltas are stored.
 * Is a good practice to **stop the instance before you take an snapshot**.
 You can do it when the instance is running but the filesystem integrity could be compromised.
 * You can **change EBS volume on the fly**, even size or storage type.
 The filesystem is not modified, so the partition needs to be modified manually.
+* Multiple instance store can be added at launching, but not later.
+EBS can be added on the fly.
+* Instances store cannot be seen under the EBS Volume list.
+* Instance store some times is called ephemeral storage, because they are destroyed when the instance is terminated.
+* **Instance store backed instances cannot be stopped**, only rebooted or terminated.
+* Instance store disk persist along the reboot.
+* You can create an encrypted volume from scratch.
+* If you want to create an encrypted EBS from an unencrypted volume,  you need to create an snapshot (Un encrypted), copy to same region encrypted and then use the encrypted snapshot to create an AMI, and last, launch a new instance with the volume encrypted.
+* Once a volume is encrypted, all the snapshots are going to be encrypted.
+If you want to share the image or the snapshot, you can't do it without un encrypted.

+## Spot Instances
+* A Spot Instance is an **unused EC2 instance** that is available for less than the On-Demand price.
+Up to 90% less.
+* Spot Instances are a cost-effective choice if you can be flexible about when your applications run and if your applications can be interrupted.
+* Spot price is how much it cost at a given moment the hour of that instance.
+In the moment that the spot price is lower than you limit price, the machine is provisioned and will be running as long the spot below your max price.
+If the price goes over, the machine will receive a notification that will be terminated.
+* You can use **spot block to lock an spot machine so is not terminated**, even if the price goes over your spot price limit.
+* You make a request specifying the spot price limit, how many instances you want, launch specifications and time range where the request is valid.
+The request could be:
+  * One-time: When the request is activated, it creates the instances and when the instances are terminated, the request is deleted.
+  * Persistent: The request persist the instances termination and when the spot price is lower your limit, the instances are created again.
+* Spot Fleets is a combination of spot and on-demand instances created to cover a target capacity.
+Target is maintained if the spot instances are interrupted.
+Each fleets contains different pools to be filled and they are filled using different strategies:
+  * lowestPrice: The Spot Instances come from the pool with the lowest price.
+This is the default strategy.
+  * diversified :The Spot Instances are distributed across all pools.
+  * capacityOptimized: The Spot Instances come from the pool with optimal capacity for the number of instances that are launching.
+  * InstancePoolsToUseCount: The Spot Instances are distributed across the number of Spot pools that you specify.
+This parameter is valid only when used in combination with lowestPrice.
+* Spot fleets pools are defined on: Availability Zone, machine type and operating system.

+## AMI Tips
+* Are based on snapshots and must be created in each region.
+* Can be shared between accounts.
+* AMI defines Instance configuration pre-defined configuration, like volume size or type.
+Some of them can be changed later.
+* Can be backed (use storage from) by:
+  * EBS Volume created from EBS Snapshot
+  * Instance Store (volatile block storage created from S3 stored template)

 ## Security Groups Tips